fukuking/fukuking/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 🎥 I am a new maker of code Bot.
+- 🎥 I'm studying code for make new bot